Florida Lease Agreement: Clauses Every Landlord Needs

 Pet addendum

-A clear pet policy reduces disputes: types and number of pets, breed or size restrictions, pet deposits vs. nonrefundable fees vs. monthly pet rent.
-But here's the catch: the Fair Housing Act requires you to allow service animals and emotional support animals regardless of your pet policy.
+A clear pet policy reduces disputes: the types and number of pets allowed, breed or size limits, and pet deposits versus nonrefundable fees versus monthly pet rent.
+One catch: the Fair Housing Act requires you to allow service animals and emotional support animals regardless of your pet policy.
 You can't charge pet fees or apply breed restrictions to assistance animals.
-Ourpet policy guidecovers the FHA rules and how to handle documentation requests.
+Our Florida pet policy guide covers the FHA rules and how to handle documentation requests.

 HOA compliance clause

-If your rental is in an HOA community, you need a clause that makes the tenant responsible for following HOA rules.
-HOAs can enforce rules against tenants, and incomplete compliance can trigger association fines or eviction—with costs charged to you.
-Get HOA rental approval before handing over keys.
-In communities with rental restrictions adopted after July 1, 2021, new rules generally apply only to new owners or those who consent, but short-term rental bans and frequency limits can still affect you.
-See our Florida HOA rental restrictions for details.
+If your rental sits in an HOA community, you need a clause making the tenant responsible for following HOA rules.
+Associations can enforce rules against tenants, and a violation can trigger fines or even eviction — with the costs charged back to you.
+Get HOA rental approval before you hand over keys.
+In communities that adopted rental restrictions after July 1, 2021, new rules generally apply only to new owners or those who consent, but short-term rental bans and frequency limits can still affect you.
+See our Florida HOA rental restrictions guide for the details.

 Security deposit alternative (FS 83.491)

-Since July 2023, landlords may offer a nonrefundable fee in lieu of a security deposit.
-The tenant pays a monthly fee instead of a lump sum upfront; they're still liable for unpaid rent and damages.
-You must offer it consistently, use specific written disclosures, and never treat fee-payers differently in screening.
-It's optional—but for tenants who can't scrape together a full deposit, it can open your pool.
-Thesecurity deposit rulesstill apply to any deposit you do collect.
+Since July 2023, Florida Statute 83.491 lets landlords offer a nonrefundable monthly fee in place of a traditional security deposit.
+The tenant pays the fee instead of a lump sum upfront, and they remain liable for unpaid rent and damages.
+You have to offer it consistently, use specific written disclosures, and never treat fee-payers differently in screening.
+It's optional — but for tenants who can't scrape together a full deposit, it can widen your applicant pool.

 Effective July 1, 2025, you and your tenant can agree in writing to deliver statutory notices by email instead of certified mail.
-Both parties sign an addendum, provide valid email addresses, and understand that either party may revoke at any time.
-Notice is deemed delivered when sent unless returned as undeliverable.
-This applies to pay-or-quit notices, lease violations, non-renewal, entry notices, rent increases, and security deposit claims.
-It saves time and postage—but you need the signed addendum.
+Both parties sign an addendum, provide valid email addresses, and accept that either side can revoke it at any time.
+Notice is deemed delivered when sent, unless it bounces back as undeliverable.
+This covers pay-or-quit notices, lease violations, non-renewal, entry notices, rent increases, and security deposit claims.
+It saves time and postage — but the signed addendum is what makes it valid.
 Email alone isn't enough without it.

-Month-to-month notice increased from 15 to 30 days effective July 2024.
-Mailing adds five days for delivery.
-If you're raising rent on a month-to-month tenant, you need to give 30 days' written notice before the increase takes effect.
+Month-to-month notice increased from 15 to 30 days in 2023, so any lease or form still printing "15 days" is outdated.
+Mailing a notice adds five days for delivery.
+And if you're raising rent on a month-to-month tenant, you owe the same 30 days' written notice before the increase takes effect — our month-to-month tenancy guide walks through the counting and the common mistakes.

-1. Missing the 30-day security deposit claim deadline.you've 30 calendar days from move-out to send an itemized claim by certified mail.
-Day 31 and you forfeit the right to keep any of it.
-Orlando landlords have lost $3,000+ in disputes they should have won because the notice went out late.
-See oursecurity deposit guidefor the full timeline.
+1. Missing the 30-day security deposit claim deadline.
+You have 30 calendar days from move-out to send an itemized claim by certified mail.
+On day 31, you forfeit the right to keep any of it.
+Orlando landlords have lost $3,000 and more in disputes they should have won because the notice went out late.
+See our Florida security deposit guide for the full timeline.

 The bottom line

 A Florida lease agreement isn't a form you fill in once and forget.
-Required clauses protect you and your tenant.
-Recommended clauses reduce disputes and keep you ahead of HOA rules, pet issues, and early termination.
+The required disclosures protect both you and your tenant.
+The recommended clauses head off the disputes that eat your time — HOA fines, pet conflicts, messy early terminations.
 Get the disclosures right, hit the deadlines, and you're in good shape.
 Miss them and you're playing defense when something goes wrong.

-If you're not sure your lease is up to date—or you'd rather focus on finding tenants than parsing statute numbers—we can help.
-Ourfree rental analysisincludes a review of your current setup and what might need attention.
+If you're not sure your lease is current — or you own one property and you'd rather find a good tenant than parse statute numbers — we can help.
+We manage single rentals, not just portfolios.
+Our free rental analysis includes a look at your current setup and what might need attention.
 No pressure, just a clear picture of where you stand.